Know Your Off-Base Housing Options

 Can you live in the barracks?
 What then?

-If for whatever reason you voluntarily elect not to have your dependants join you at your duty station and there is extra space available in the barracks/dormitories you will be allowed to stay there.
+If for whatever reason you voluntarily elect not to have your dependents join you at your duty station and there is extra space available in the barracks/dormitories you will be allowed to stay there.
 Living in the barracks or dormitories is a privilege not a right and if the space is needed you may be required to leave.
 You will be given as much notice as possible.
 If space is not available you will have to live off base.
 You will be paid BAH for the area you are assigned to.
 All branches of the military are trying to give all single people living in the dormitories private rooms so there may not be space available.

-The military requires you to provide adequate support (which includes housing) to your dependants.
+The military requires you to provide adequate support (which includes housing) to your dependents.
 Because of this, if you are married, you receive a housing allowance, at the "with dependent" rate, even if you are living in the single dormitories/barracks.

 Your first duty station.

 When you move to your first permanent duty station, the rules change.
-Your dependants are allowed to move there at government expense.
+Your dependents are allowed to move there at government expense.
 If they don’t move there, that is considered your choice.
 In such cases, you receive BAH (at the "with dependent" rate) for the amount of your duty station, regardless of where your dependent is actually living.

 As long as you are married, to give up BAH, you would have to reside in on-base family housing.
 However, unless your dependants move to your duty location, you are not authorized to reside in on-base family housing, because the rules say to qualify, your dependants must be living with you.
 If there is extra space available in the barracks/dormitories, you are allowed to live there, and still receive your BAH.
 However, now that the military is trying to give all single people living in the dormitories their own room, most bases do not have any extra space available in their dormitories.
-Therefore, as a married person who has voluntarily elected not to be accompanied by their dependants, you will likely be required to live off-base.
+Therefore, as a married person who has voluntarily elected not to be accompanied by their dependents, you will likely be required to live off-base.
 You will receive BAH for the area you are assigned to.
 If you are allowed to live in the dormitory/barracks, space available, you must be prepared to move out, with little or no notice, in case the space is needed (although most commanders/first sergeants will try to give at least two weeks notice, if possible).

 The rules change for overseas assignments.
-If you are assigned overseas, and elect not to be accompanied by your dependants, you can live in the barracks/dormitories on base, and still receive BAH in order to provide adequate housing support in the states for your dependent(s).
+If you are assigned overseas, and elect not to be accompanied by your dependents, you can live in the barracks/dormitories on base, and still receive BAH in order to provide adequate housing support in the states for your dependent(s).